Amazon Alexa vs Google Home Speakers Comparison

 - Amazon Echo and Google Home are the two biggest smart speakers with built-in voice assistants.
 Over Wi-Fi, you can command these speakers to play music, answer general questions, and can control smart home devices.

 - Both Amazon Echo and Google Home are excellent smart speakers that do what they are expected to do (and more brilliantly) – to play music.
 You’re a sure winner with either of the two.
 If you’re a member of Amazon Prime, Alexa would be better because Amazon Music would be included with your membership already.
+If you fancy Youtube, then Google Home should be a better one.

 I want a reliable personal assistant.
 Which do I pick?